zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 Must.)
 These are friends.

 [APZ 127.2] (#apz127 .2) {#apz127 .2 .ref .apz} "The love of the sons
-The sons of Mahatwei” are four sons.
+The sons of Mahatwei" are four sons.
 Birth of Himself Son, son born from the field, son made up, son of a hand, They are.
 'Greatly is love for those sons, 'the love is many Ready.

 [APZ 127.3] (#apz127 .3) {#apz127 .3.ref .apz} "Favorable Abomination
-The prios of doing” are two parts.
+The prios of doing" are two parts.
 Animals or editors.
 Favorable Whichever animal, here some person likes work, likes soothing, likes easy, Kama wants freedom from badge, mother or father or brother or sister A son or a peng or mythramathi, or blood relief, or veda, this